+The non-vegan pandemic.
+It’s here and that’s what it is being called, by some circles.
 If you’re part of a vegan network, then over the past few weeks your social media channels will doubtless have been saturated with articles and blog posts about veganism, coronavirus, and zoonotic pandemics.
 Some of these will have been positive and non-judgmental, whilst others probably took on more of a negative tone.
-But almost all of them state the same message: that veganism can prevent future pandemics.
+But almost all of them state the same message: that a vegan pandemic is unlikely.

 This article will endeavour to take a more balanced approach.
-By the end, readers should be able to make informed decisions about their lifestyle choices and be aware of the resulting benefits in terms of sustainability, personal health and well-being, and the health of the rest of the planet.
+By the end, you will be able to make informed decisions about your lifestyle choices and be aware of the resulting benefits in terms of sustainability, personal health and well-being, as well as the health of the rest of the planet.

 What is a Pandemic?